JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 Jupyter Lab provides the ability to add extensions (just like you might add a browser extension to Google Chrome).
 These additional features are pretty useful in a lot of situations, but you can't use them unless you have <a class = "post" href = "https://nodejs.org/en/about/">Node.js</a> installed.

-If you want to work with Jupyter Lab extensions (including widgets, machine learning applications, SQL features, LaTeX enhancements, and an improved suite of visualization libraries) in the future, download Node.js <a class = "post" href =  "https://nodejs.org/en/download/">here</a> (use the default options when installing).
+If you want to work with Jupyter Lab extensions (including widgets, machine learning applications, SQL features, LaTeX enhancements, and an improved suite of visualization libraries) in the future, download Node.js from <a class = "post" href =  "https://nodejs.org/en/download/">here</a> (use the default options when installing).

 After installing Node.js (which might take a few minutes), we'll be ready to give Jupyter Lab a spin.